aws-samples/aws-cloudhsm-cloudformation-template/README.md

 CloudHSM stack update operations do not generally support modification of stack parameters except for the AMI ID if an AMI ID was originally used to create the stack.

-Updating other parameters, for example, the number of HSMs, is not supported via CloudHSM stack updates.
+Updating other parameters, for example, the number of HSMs, is not yet supported via CloudHSM stack updates.

 ## Creating CloudFormation Stack